thijse/JsonRepairSharp/README.md

 // Enable throwing exceptions when JSON code can not be repaired or even understood (enabled by default) JsonRepair.ThrowExceptions = true;

+// Set context as LLM or Other.
+This will repair the json slightly differently.
+(Other by default) JsonRepair.Context         = Other;

  try
  {
      // The following is invalid JSON: is consists of JSON contents copied from